sitegeist/Sitegeist.MagicWand/README.md

 ./flow stash:clear
 ```
 **Note:** Use this command on a regular basis, because your stash tends to grow **very** large.

+## Resource proxies

+While cloning the database to your local dev system is manageable even for larger projects, downloading all the assets is often not an option.

+For this case the package offers the concept of resource proxies.
+Once activated, only the resources that are actually used are downloaded just at the moment they are rendered.
+This is done by custom implementations of `WritableFileSystemStorage` and `ProxyAwareFileSystemSymlinkTarget` and works out of the box if you use this storage and target in you local development environment.
+If you use other local storages, for example a local S3 storage, you can easily build your own proxy aware versions implementing the interfaces `ProxyAwareStorageInterface` and `ProxyAwareTargetInterface`of this package.

 ## Installation